 Brain Scans, Part 3

 Some mainstream doctors give SPECT only qualified approval.
-Barton Blinder, M.D., clinical professor of psychiatry and director of the eating disorders program at the University of California, Irvine, has referred some patients with apparent ADD for SPECT studies.
+Barton Blinder, M.D., clinical professor of psychiatry and director of the eating disorders program at the University of California, Irvine, has referred some patients with apparent ADHD for SPECT studies.
 But he has only referred "about 1 percent to 2 percent of the people I see," he says, usually in cases involving a head injury, a prior seizure disorder, or an infectious disease that may have damaged the brain.

 The scan "may supply some clues," says Dr. Blinder.
 "On rare occasions," he says, "it has been of some help."
 But on the whole, he sees SPECT and other neuroimaging technologies as tools of the future: "They hold a great deal of promise, which will one day have diagnostic and treatment implications."

-Most of the medical profession would apply that phrase to any use of qEEG in ADD diagnosis and treatment.
+Most of the medical profession would apply that phrase to any use of qEEG in ADHD diagnosis and treatment.
 Although EEG is used to investigate seizure disorders and other neurological conditions, most experts, as well as professional bodies, such as the American Psychiatric Association and the American Neurological Association, maintain that information obtained through EEG isn't reliable enough to detect the more subtle changes of psychiatric disorders.

-Larry Silver, M.D., the Washington, D.C., child and adolescent psychiatrist who chairs ADDitude's scientific advisory board, is strongly opposed to the use of these high-tech tools in the diagnosis and treatment of AD/HD.
+Larry Silver, M.D., the Washington, D.C., child and adolescent psychiatrist who chairs ADDitude's scientific advisory board, is strongly opposed to the use of these high-tech tools in the diagnosis and treatment of ADHD.
 His advice to parents: "Don't put yourself or your child through these expensive procedures with the hope that they will clarify the diagnosis or the treatment plan.
 Would you put your child on medication that someone claimed would help when no studies had been done to validate this claim?"
-The bottom line, he says, is that neither SPECT nor qEEG has been proven useful for diagnosing or treating ADD.
+The bottom line, he says, is that neither SPECT nor qEEG has been proven useful for diagnosing or treating ADHD.

 "Twenty years from now, [the proponents of high-tech diagnosis] may be vindicated," says Andrew Adesman, M.D., chief of developmental and behavioral pediatrics at Schneider Children's Hospital in Glen Oaks, New York.
 "Right now, they're on the fringe."